seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 * General
 	* Make the game more fun
-	* Scoreboard have purpose
+	* Make scoreboard have purpose
 	* Add difficulty levels

-hello i'm twsting this documentation and you  are supposed to have cert
+	* Make ball easier to pick up

 # Week 1
 I was tasked by my lecturer to do certain thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.